-and is essential for certain colder climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As odd as it may seem, during cold weather, a heat pump is intended to pull heat from the air outside and use it to raise the temperature of the inside air.
-Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to function well, but in exceptionally cold climates there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+A furnace is a more robust heating system and is essential for certain colder climates.
+That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As odd as it may sound, during heating season, a heat pump is designed to extract heat from the outside air and use it to heat the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but at extremely low temperatures there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

-a free in-home quote.
-We are here to answer any and all of your questions to make sure you choose the right option for your home.
+If you still aren’t convinced which system is best for your home, call A-Plus to schedule a no-charge in-home quote.
+We are happy to answer any and all of your questions to make sure you make the right decision for your home.